How to Hang Christmas Lights (Safely and Easily)October 13, 2011

 5. Use clips to achieve a professional look

 The first step is to decide which areas of your home you’d like to decorate: rooflines, gutters, railings, porch eaves, stairways.
-Choose a ladder that will allow you to safely reach the highest part (following these ladder safety tips), and don’t forget a bucket to hang off the side so you can have all the supplies at hand.
+Many people prefer to hang their lights from their guttering so that they have a better chance to be seen.
+You may even decide to contact someone similar to Clean Pro Gutter Cleaning Asheville to give your guttering a clean before the holiday season continues, as you don’t want to have any water damage to your home at this time of year.
+Your holiday lights may look nicer as a result.
+Then you will need to choose a ladder that will allow you to safely reach the highest part (following these ladder safety tips), and don’t forget a bucket to hang off the side so you can have all the supplies at hand.
 Then check and see where your power sources are.
 Newer homes often have more convenient outdoor outlets, while in older homes you may have to run an extension cord through a window or other opening.

 The most important step to a stress-free installation is measuring.
 Measuring from the power source to the start of the roofline or other area where you want to hang the lights will tell you how long your extension cord(s) need to be.
 Measuring the length of the roofline, windows, railings, etc. will help you determine how many feet of light strings you’ll need.
 A long measuring tape (30 feet or longer) will help with this job.